pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ate_dist_df_dr.head()
 ```

-Each row in this table shows ab estimate of the average treatment effect and the re-weighted means of the outcome variable derived using the doubly robust esimtator with a draw from the posterior of the propensity score distribution implied by our BART model fit.
+Each row in this table shows an estimate of the average treatment effect and the re-weighted means of the outcome variable derived using the doubly robust esimtator with a draw from the posterior of the propensity score distribution implied by our BART model fit.

 ```{code-cell} ipython3
 plot_ate(ate_dist_df_r, xy=(0.5, 300))